ClaudioCorridore/expedia-javascript-for-beginners/docs/lesson3.md

 We are almost ready to start writing our first web app, but first, we will need some more tool.

 ## If…else
-As we already say every software starts from some kind of input.
-But what if we want to trigger different action conditionally to the input value?
+As we have already said, every software starts from some kind of input.
+But what if we want to trigger a different action conditionally to the input value?

 For such scenario we can use the **if…else** statement.